Urban Masters at Factory 7

 Enter galleries like Jean-David’s Opera, which give artists opportunities to show their work in the gallery.

-Urban Masters, which runs until 18th November, is running in partnership with Anti-Slavery International.
+Urban Masters is running in partnership with Anti-Slavery International.
 Catalogues are available for £10 each, with proceeds going to charity.

 Whether you’re a serious art enthusiast or just want to enjoy an evening in a trendy part of town, this exhibition is well worth seeing.